-Customer Information will be transferred on a continuous basis for the duration of the Agreement.
+Customer Data will be transferred on a continuous basis for the duration of the Agreement.

 Nature of the processing

-Customer Information will be processed in accordance with the Agreement (including this Addendum) and may be subject to the following processing activities:
+Customer Data will be processed in accordance with the Agreement (including this Addendum) and may be subject to the following processing activities: